HalFoxCZ/Python-local-network-chat-app/README.md

 > - **Server:**
 > > - Download the server from the repository.
 > > - Run the server.
-> > - Server is now running and ready to accept connections.
+> > - Server is now running and ready to accept connections from uo to 25 clients.
 > > - Each server is compatible with the same main version of the client.
 > > - Server is ***not compatible*** with clients from different main versions.
 > > - <u>Server is compatible with clients from different subversions.</u>